Smoke-free refining success and a boost to the economy

 No more smelter or smokestacks.
 The Vale Long Harbour Processing Plant being built in Newfoundland uses a hydrometallurgical process to process raw concentrate into refined products such as nickel, copper and cobalt.
-In 2009, Stantec came on board to provide geotechnical, materials and quality control services for the five year project.
-Our client Vale asked us to source local labor, materials, and equipment whenever possible – a boom to the economy.
+Stantec provided geotechnical, materials and quality control services for a five year project.
+Our client Vale asked us to source local labor, materials, and equipment whenever possible—a boom to the economy.

 Testing concrete, grout, asphalt, aggregate and soils was our major focus.
 We used an on-site fully equipped mobile laboratory with additional testing in our St. John’s lab.
 We cast 1200 sets of concrete cylinders and 950 sets of grout/mortar for testing, and conducted 1900 sieve analyses.

 Ore will come from Vale’s Voisey’s Bay mine, but the plant’s smoke-free refining process may attract other business.
-The project created 2,000-3,000 construction jobs and when operational, 500 permanent jobs.
+The project created 2,000-3,000 construction jobs and 500 permanent jobs.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team